Stages of Formation

-A discernment retreat is usually 3 days.
-(For example, arrival on Friday afternoon and departure on Sunday afternoon after dinner.)
-If you live near the monastery you may come for an initial visit one day visit and if you continue to express a desire to discern your vocation with our community you may come back for a retreat.
-If you come from a long distance you may be invited to come directly for an aspirancy.
-This exception is made on an individual basis for those who are seriously discerning a vocation with our monastery and believe strongly that they are being called to contemplative life.
+A discernment retreat is usually 2-3 days.
+If you live near the monastery you may come for a day visit and if you continue to express a desire to discern your vocation with our community you may come back for a retreat.

-If it seems that God is calling you to our monastery you are allowed to ask for admittance and gathers together the necessary papers (medical, dental, letters of recommendation, etc.).
-If the vote of the community is positive the decision is communicated you enter on a day mutually agreeable, usually a feast day.
+If it seems that God is calling you to our monastery you are allowed to ask for admittance and to gather together the necessary papers (medical, dental, letters of recommendation, etc.).
+If the vote of the community is positive, you enter on a day mutually agreeable, usually a feast day.

 After approximately 9 months to a year the community votes to receive the postulant into the Novitiate.
 In many ways this is the real beginning of becoming rooted in Dominican life and our monastic family.
 At the beginning of the novitiate the postulant receives the Dominican habit with a white veil and a new name.
 Novitiate lasts for two years, the second year being the canonical year.

-During these 2 years she continues to receive formation areas such as the Theology of the Spiritual Life, Monasticism, Liturgy and the Sacraments, Consecration and Vows.
+During these 2 years she continues to receive formation in areas such as the Theology of the Spiritual Life, Monasticism, Liturgy and the Sacraments, Consecration and Vows.
 She helps in the various areas of work in the monastery, often gaining ability in skills she never knew she had!